 Hobbies and Activities for Recovering Addicts: How to Fill Leisure Time

-Now that you are sober, you should use the time you used to spend getting, consuming, and recovering from substance use with hobbies and other things you enjoy.
-Participating in healthy and fun activities can help to prevent relapse.
+Now that you are sober, you have the opportunity to use the time you used to spend focused on substance use with hobbies and other things you enjoy or find fulfilling.
+In addition to spending time with loved ones and forging new healthy relationships, participating in enriching and fun activities can help to prevent relapse.

 So, how do you find hobbies and activities you enjoy?
 The first step is to assess your strengths and preferences.
 What are you good at?
 What do you like?
 You may want to rate your skills on a scale from 0 to 3, with 0 being “Not at all like me” and 3 being “Very much like me.”
 A few strengths you may consider include:9